Arizona jury finds Jodi Arias guilty of first-degree murder

 "Nothing indicates that this is anything less than a slaughter," he told jurors in his summing up on Friday, asking them to return a verdict of felony first-degree murder.

 An attorney for Alexander's siblings, Jason Beckstead, said the family was pleased with the verdict and that his law firm planned to file a wrongful death lawsuit against Arias "in the very near future."
-He would not stipulate damages sought.
+He would not say what damages would be sought.

+A friend, David Hughes, said the decision brought "tremendous closure" to Alexander's family and friends, who wept and hugged each other in the courtroom after the decision was read out.

+"Once they read off that verdict, it was such a sigh of relief," Hughes told Reuters.
+"I believe this is exactly what the family was waiting for for the last five years."

-At the sentencing trial beginning on Thursday, the prosecution will present evidence to prove beyond a reasonable doubt that aggravating factors exist that call for the death penalty.
+At the sentencing trial, which begins on Thursday, the prosecution will present evidence trying to prove beyond a reasonable doubt that aggravating factors exist that call for the death penalty.
 The defense can also present rebuttal evidence.

 Jurors will then determine if the aggravating circumstances were proved to exist beyond a reasonable doubt.